hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 # Resource: aws_lambda_event_source_mapping

 Provides a Lambda event source mapping.
-This allows Lambda functions to get events from Kinesis, DynamoDB and SQS
+This allows Lambda functions to get events from Kinesis, DynamoDB and SQS.

-For information about Lambda and how to use it, see [What is AWS Lambda?][1]
+For information about Lambda and how to use it, see [What is AWS Lambda?][1].
 For information about event source mappings, see [CreateEventSourceMapping][2] in the API docs.

 ## Example Usage